SatelliteApplicationsCatapult/helm-charts/stable/ard-campaign/README.md

 ```

 ## TODO
-- In order to automatically add work items to a processing queue we could use the `satapps/ard-workflow-job-insert` Docker image and inject such work items by means of a `ConfigMap`, exposed as `/var/opt/work-items.list`.
 - Add an option (e.g. `worker.job.ttl`) to set `ttlSecondsAfterFinished` for the Worker's Job, in order to clean up finished Jobs.
 If defined such an option would then be populated within the [worker-job.yaml](templates/worker-job.yaml) template as per below:
     ```
     spec: